nyakotey/thesix/README.md

 > The thesis submitted to the Board of Graduate School should normally be double-sided.
 The margins are to be: 2.5 cm with the gutter margin, 4 cm.

 The hardbound copy of the thesis is intended for double-sided printing (text on both front and back pages).
-New chapters are required to begin on a right-hand (recto) page.
+Per latex recommended typesetting, new chapters begin on a right-hand (recto) page.
 Therefore, blank pages are sometimes inserted when the preceding chapter ends on a right-hand page, ensuring the next chapter starts correctly.
 The large gutter margin provides sufficient space for binding, preventing text from being obscured by the spine.
+If you'd rather not have blank pages or recto behaviour, you can always customize the latex settings.
+This is a starter template after all.

 ### Why are there two blank pages with the same page number before the appendix?

 This edge case can occur when the references section ends on a right-hand page and the appendix content follows.
 In such cases, LaTeX inserts an extra blank page to maintain the correct layout, sometimes resulting in a duplicate page number due to conflict with automatic appendix numbering hack.

 **Current workaround:** Manually delete the duplicate blank page in the final PDF before printing.
 Community contributions to improve this behavior are welcome—feel free to submit a pull request!